Predictive Complexity Priors: APPLICATIONS OF THE PREDCP

-\paragraph{Depth Selection for Bayesian Neural Networks} PredCPs allow us to perform Bayesian reasoning over the depth of a NN.
-First assume the NN to be a residual network (resnet) \cite{he2016Deep}; later we will address the traditional feedforward case.
-Since we wish to isolate the effect of depth, we choose the base model to be a NN with $l-1$ layers and the extended model to be the same NN but with an additional layer ($l$ total layers).
-The KLD between these models will then capture the extra capacity afforded by the additional layer.
-More formally, for an arbitrary layer $l$, the prior on the (square) weight matrix $\rmW_{l} \in \mathbb{R}^{D_{h} \times D_{h}}$ for the base and extended models are: $p_{0}(\rmW_{l}) = \delta\left( | \rmW_{l} - \mathbf{0} | \right)$, $p_{+}(\rmW_{l} | \rtau_{l}) = \text{N}(\mathbf{0}, \ \rtau_{l} \mSigma_{l})$ where $\rtau_{l}$ is again the parameter of interest controlling the capacity of the extended model.
-Integrating over $p_{0}$ sets $\rmW_{k} = \mathbf{0}$ for $k \ge l$ for the base model and $k > l$ for the extended model.
-The resnet then maps the hidden layers directly to the output layer, thereby allowing the PredCP to compare the predictions when using $l-1$ vs $l$ layers.
-We can define the PredCP for all layers by applying the above priors recursively from the bottom-up: where $\mathbb{E}\text{KL}$ serves as shorthand for the expected KLD inside $\pi_{\text{KL}}$.
 Computing the full prior requires $L$ forward propagations, each evaluating a progressively deeper network with the hidden units at layer $l$ serving as the last hidden layer.
-In practice, we cache the forward propagation required to evaluate the extended model for $\rtau_{l}$ and use it as the base model when evaluating the prior for $\rtau_{l+1}$.
+In practice, we cache the forward propagation required to evaluate the original model for $\rtau_{l}$ and use it as the reference model when evaluating the prior for $\rtau_{l+1}$.
 Nearly the same procedure can be applied to non-residual networks, except that the residual connections can no longer be relied upon to transport the hidden units to the output layer.
 Rather, the network must be `short circuited,' with the final hidden units being directly multiplied with the output weights.

 Figure \ref{subfig:joint} shows the joint density function $\pi(\rtau_{1}, \rtau_{2})$ for both traditional and residual NNs.
 The PredCP's capability for depth selection is conspicuous for the traditional NN (left).
 The high density region (red) touches the $x$-axis but not the $y$-axis except near the origin.
 This implies that $\rtau_{2}$ cannot grow unless $\rtau_{1} > 0$, meaning that the first layer is activated.
 For resnets (right), the density's \textit{L}-shape means that either layer can be active while the other is inactive ($\rtau \approx 0$), which is made possible by the skip connection.
 Yet the density's bias towards the $x$-axis suggests that the resnet-PredCP still prefers to activate $\rtau_{1}$'s layer before activating $\rtau_{2}$'s.